 This has been one of our favorite features found on many of G.P.S.'s range bags: These elastic loops provide easy storage for your paper targets without having to fold and crimp them.
 If you use reactive or "color-bleed" targets, you've probably seen them bleed color when folded.
 Rolling your targets makes for easy storage and frees up valuable bag space.
 Plus, you don't have to be that guy weighing your targets down on the shooting bench with ammo boxes while the wind tries to carry them away.

 The G.P.S.
 Handgunner Backpack is a great range bag.
 It's compact, lightweight, and supports four handguns and plenty of ammo without taking up too much space.
-It affords a nice, all-in-one way of carrying all your shooting equipment.
-The Handgunner's comfortable and capable, to be sure.
+It affords a nice, all-in-one way of carrying all your shooting equipment, and it'll go the distance in the field without becoming uncomfortable.
+The Handgunner's capable, to be sure.
 We would've liked to see some MOLLE straps placed on the exterior for supporting additional pouches or bags, though the velcro shell on the exterior top compartment can still hold some additional mag pouches with hook-and-loop fasteners.
 Given the Handgunner can hold at least twelve magazines and plenty of extra mags and ammo boxes, this is a relatively minor miss.